anubhavpgit/anubhavpgit.github.io/content/posts/hacktoberfest.md

 [Yatch](https://github.com/fuzzymfx/yatch.git) is a machine code interpreter for RISC-V written in C++.
 It is a simpler interpretation of how RISC-V CPUs execute instructions.

-The current implementation follows a single-stage pipeline and supports RV32I instructions.
-The process for all the other Instruction Types will be similar and will be implemented in the future.
+The current implementation follows a five-stage pipeline and supports RV32I instructions.
+The implementation for other instruction sets is in progress.
+The interpreter reads machine code from a file, executes the instructions, and writes the results back to a file.

 To get started with Yatch, you need a C++ compiler.
 You can use `g++` or `clang++` to compile the code.